timting/music/README.md

 - As a user, I want to be able to see a playlist with all its songs with one network call
 - Songs that no longer exist do not get added to a playlist when it is requested

+## Considerations
+I did consider the possibility of pagination of songs within a playlist and playlists for users, but thought this would be premature optimization.
+Judging from the example data given, this will not be a current problem.I could see how it probably will be a problem we encounter later.

 ## Deployment
 This code is currently deployed at `https://mysterious-basin-78669.herokuapp.com`.